 "I interviewed a lot more people.
 What's in the book was chosen because I wanted to show the different ways in which these tragedies affect communities and individuals.
 It shows how diverse the trauma is after a shooting,” Gonzalez explains.

-Written more than a decade after Columbine, the testimony of a Virginia Tech survivor is a reminder of the scope of these tragedies and the need to examine them from a long-term perspective.
+Written more than a decade after Columbine, the testimony of a Red Lake High School survivor is a reminder of the scope of these tragedies and the need to examine them from a long-term perspective.

 By Laurence Cornet

 Publié par Fw: Books en collaboration avec Light Work